-Best practices for SQL Analytics in Azure Synapse Analytics (formerly SQL DW)
+Best practices for Synapse SQL pool in Azure Synapse Analytics (formerly SQL DW)

-This article is a collection of best practices to help you to achieve optimal performance from your SQL Analytics deployment.
+This article is a collection of best practices to help you to achieve optimal performance from your SQL pool deployment.
 The purpose of this article is to give you some basic guidance and highlight important areas of focus.
-Each section introduces you to a concept and then points you to more detailed articles that cover the concept in more depth.
-The sequence of topics is in the order of importance.

 Reduce cost with pause and scale